 By receiving this bursary I can continue in my journey hopefully to work in research to provide an actual way of being healthy.

-Five doctors from Oxford travelled to Gaza for an eight-day trip, from 28th October to 4th November 2018, to work alongside local teams to provide an intensive programme of specialty teaching to the final-year medical students from the Islamic University of Gaza and Al Azhar University.
+Five doctors from Oxford travelled to Gaza for an 8 day trip, from 28th October to 4th November 2018, to work alongside local teams.
+Providing an intensive programme of specialty teaching to the final-year medical students from the Islamic University of Gaza and Al Azhar University.

 The trip consisted of 3 parts: